-- a copy of the completed Working Mark Sheet(s) listing the marks for all candidates - a signed printout of the candidates' total marks as submitted to Cambridge International - the recorded sample of candidates according to the instructions at www.cambridgeinternational.org/samples - if there are two or more examiners: a copy of the permission from Cambridge International to use more than one examiner together with the details of the internal moderation procedures implemented by the centre.
+- a copy of the completed Working Mark Sheet(s) listing the marks for all candidates - a signed printout of the candidates' total marks as submitted to Cambridge International - the recorded sample of candidates according to the instructions at www.cambridgeinternational.org/samples - if there are two or more examiners: the details of the internal moderation procedures implemented by the centre.

-Do not wait until the end of the Speaking Test period before despatching these items.
+Do not wait until the end of the Speaking Test before despatching these items.